Potassium-rich diet tied to lower stroke risk

 Researchers found that people who downed a lot of sodium but little potassium were more likely to die from any cause during the study period.

 Potassium helps balance the effects of sodium, keeping blood pressure down and helping the body excrete excess fluids.
-So the combination of too much sodium and too little potassium may be especially harmful.

-But experts say that imbalance is common in the U.S. diet, with about 90 percent of Americans getting more sodium than is recommended -- often from processed foods.
+So the combination of too much sodium and too little potassium may be especially harmful -- a combination that is common in the U.S. diet, with about 90 percent of people getting more sodium than recommended.

-According to the CDC, the average adult should get no more than 2,300 mg of sodium per day.
-Certain people -- adults older than 50, African Americans, and people with high blood pressure, diabetes or kidney disease -- should limit sodium to 1,500 mg a day.
+According to the CDC, the average adult should get no more than 2,300 mg of sodium per day, with some -- people over 50, African Americans, and people with high blood pressure, diabetes or kidney disease -- recommended to limit it to 1,500 mg a day.